aosabook/500lines/cluster/CHAPTER.rst

 Simple Paxos
 ------------

-So let's start with "Simple Paxos", also known as the Synod protocol, which provides a way to agree on a single value.
+So let's start with "Simple Paxos", also known as the Synod protocol, which provides a way to agree on a single value that can never change.
 The name Paxos comes from the mythical island in "The Part-Time Parliament", where lawmakers vote on legislation through a process Lamport dubbed a Synod.

-The algorithm is a building block for more complex algorithms, so we'll set aside the bank example for the moment and use Simple Paxos to agree on today's lottery number.
+The algorithm is a building block for more complex algorithms, as we'll see below.
-This problem involves consensus on a single value: while there may be another lottery drawing next week, *today's* lottery number, once decided, will never change.
+The single value we'll agree on in this example is the 15th transaction processed by our hypothetical bank.
+While the bank will process transactions every day, the 15th transaction will only occur once and never change, so we can use Simple Paxos to agree on its details.

 The protocol operates in a series of ballots, each led by a single member of the cluster, called the proposer.
 Each ballot has a unique ballot number based on an integer and the proposer's identity.